EventKit/pelias-gndb/README.md

-A list of supported countries and their codes can be viewed at the [GEC Page](http://geonames.nga.mil/gns/html/namefiles.html) while currently available countries can be found at the [GNDB Namefiles page](http://geonames.nga.mil/gns/html/namefiles.html)
+A list of supported countries and their codes can be viewed at the [GEC Page](http://geonames.nga.mil/gns/html/namefiles.html) while currently available countries can be found at the [Geographic Names namefile page](http://geonames.nga.mil/gns/html/namefiles.html)

 <!--```bash
 $> npm run countryCodes